darobin/20170920-hybrid-collective-intelligence/notes.md

 This looked interesting, but I was tired.
 Would be interesting to try to see stuff from author.
 Could be some interesting optimisations for BN agents.

+### Collective behaviors at three scales: nanoscale oscillators, interdependent infrastructure, and macaque societies (Raissa D'Souza)

+  * => Physic Review Letters, Noel, D'Souza, 2013 (control of network systems)

+### Laws of Forgetting

+How fast do people forget things?
+Data on music, movies, athletes.
+Love is short, forgetting is long.
+Interesting model that explains cultural forgetting.